 Bringing music to a new generation

-Secondary 8–12.
-Done in the tradition of old-time Appalachian square dances with fiddle, banjo and upright bass, students are taught fun, basic square dances on the spot, and learn about a form of acoustic music they may have never experienced.
+Our school program, hosted by caller Paul Silveria, features movement and dance suitable for Elementary K–7 and Secondary 8–12.
+Done in the tradition of old-time Appalachian square dances with fiddle, banjo and upright bass, students are taught fun, basic square dances on the spot, and learn about the history and traditions of a form of music they may have never experienced.

 Since 2002, Paul Silveria has been calling traditional square dances at festivals, community centres, schools and other West Coast venues.
 His calls are energetic and clear, ranging from simple to elaborate — a perfect match for any age from six to sixty.